(This post may contain affiliate links, for which we earn a small commission at no additional expense to you. You can read our affiliate policy here.)

 Kotor is a gorgeous city set in a spectacular location at the South-East end of the Bay of Kotor.
 It’s tucked between the edge of the sea and San Giovanni mountain, making it an important strategic location in centuries gone by.

 Since the Old Town of Kotor is small, it’s possible to see many of the main sites during a Day Trip to Kotor.
+There’s so much to do in Kotor it would be impossible to list them all here, but I’ll give you a few highlights!

 The hike up to the Kotor Fortress is a long and sweaty one if you’re going during high season, however the incredible views over the Bay are worth it.
 There are a number of forts, bastions and towers on the way up where you can stop for a break with a view.